agiledev-students-spring2025/2-git-workflow-practice-vernairesl/README.md

 ## Jin Lee comment

 I agree with your comment on the importance of ethical considerations when developing softwares.
 Especially if you are working under a larger organization or certain features, it might be unclear to forcast the impact of these commits.
 Really interesting document on different code of ethics.
+Great article!